Ethra8/history_beyond_myth/README.md

 Find the images displayed in this page, depending on the screen size:

 #### ARTHUR I PAGE - HEADER IMAGE
-Portrait of young Count Arthur I of Brittany, son of Geeoffrey II of Brittany, rightful heir to King Richard "the Lionheart", extracted from the [6th membrane](https://www.bl.uk/manuscripts/Viewer.aspx?ref=royal_ms_14_b_vi_f006r) of the *roll chronicle of the Genealogy of the Kings of Britain* dated 1300-1340.
-The membrane depicts Henry II's sons and grandsons, one of his grandsons being Count Arthur I of Brittany.
+Portrait of young Arthur I Duke of Brittany, son of Geoffrey II Duke of Brittany, rightful heir to King Richard "the Lionheart", extracted from the [6th membrane](https://www.bl.uk/manuscripts/Viewer.aspx?ref=royal_ms_14_b_vi_f006r) of the *roll chronicle of the Genealogy of the Kings of Britain* dated 1300-1340.
+The membrane depicts Henry II's sons and grandsons, one of his grandsons being Duke Arthur I of Brittany.
 Source from the British Library, manuscript [Royal MS 14 B VI](https://www.bl.uk/manuscripts/Viewer.aspx?ref=royal_ms_14_b_vi).

   * **TABLETS AND DESKTOPS** (min.
 578px width): 150px width, 175px height